AishwaryaSriyapuReddy/MLOps-Project-with-CircleCI-and-GCP-Kubernetes-Deployment/README.md

 | **Google Kubernetes Engine (GKE)**  | Manages Kubernetes cluster for deploying containerized apps |
 | **Google Container Registry (GCR)** | Stores and manages Docker images used in deployment         |

+## CI/CD Pipeline Stages
+1. Checkout Code
+Fetch the latest code from GitHub.

+2. Install Dependencies
+Install all Python packages from requirements.txt.

+3. Run Tests / Linting (optional)
+Perform code quality checks or run test suites.

+4. Build Docker Image
+Create an image using the Dockerfile.

+5. Push to GCR
+Push the image to Google Container Registry.

+6. Deploy to GKE
+Apply Kubernetes manifests to deploy the app to a cluster.

+7. Expose via LoadBalancer
+The app is made available at a public IP endpoint.